 As mentioned in my previous blog post, customer experience management is constantly monitoring and improving your customers’ interactions with all aspects of your business within your four walls, beyond — but not excluding — the human element.
 When you understand the relationship between your customers and your business, you can make it more streamlined and more positive.
-How does it work?
-Well, it’s a team effort, to say the least: Everyone needs to be on board.
-But it begins at the top, with the owners and managers.

 To begin putting a great customer experience management program in place, you must first determine your goals as a business — either directly from the top or with a team representing all facets of your business — and then work at creating a unified message.